Guide Dog & Service Dog Certification Testing

 - The dog is safe to be in public

-Tests are on-leash.
+Assessments are performed while the dog is on-leash.
 An occasional tight leash is acceptable.
-However, a dog is not ready for an assessment if it displays behaviour requiring major restraint or a continuously tight leash to perform a task (unless the tight leash is required for mobility issues).
+However, a dog is not ready for an assessment if it displays behaviour requiring major restraint or a continuously tight leash to perform a task (unless the tight leash is required for mobility limitations).
+Only regular collars are acceptable.
+Correction collars such as pinch collars will not be accepted.

-The tester will follow the team but will communicate with it only when required to because of an assessed task.
-The team must pass all 40 tasks in the Assessment (pdf) to be certified.
+The assessor will follow the team but will communicate only when required as a part of an assessed task.
+The team must pass all 40 tasks in the Assessment to be certified.

-To prepare for the test, please review the B.C.
+To prepare for the assessment, please review the B.C.
 Guide Dog and Service Dog Assessment (PDF).

-See Dog & Handler Certification and Dog-in-Training, Trainer & Retired Dog Certification for information on applying.
+See Dog & Handler Certification for information on applying.

 Tests are currently available in the Lower Mainland, Vancouver Island, the Cariboo and the Interior.

-The tests are conducted by testers selected by the Justice Institute of British Columbia (JIBC).
-The JIBC is working to add testers to more locations around the province.
+The tests are conducted by assessors selected by the JIBC.
+The JIBC is working to add assessors to more locations around the province.
 Information about new locations will be added to this website as it is available.